zordlund/PROHI-elno1038/README.md

 Run the commands below in a terminal to configure the project and install the package dependencies for the first time.

-If you are using Mac, you may need to follow install Xcode.
+If you are using Mac, you may need to install Xcode.
 Check the official Streamlit documentation [here](https://docs.streamlit.io/get-started/installation/command-line#prerequisites).

 1. Create the environment with `python -m venv env`
 2. Activate the virtual environment for Python